IBM/zowe-cli-cics-deploy-plugin/docs/README.md

 <a name="pushing"></a>
 ## Pushing a Bundle to a CPSM managed CICS environment

 Pushing a Bundle to CICS is a composite action that will upload a bundle from the current directory to zFS, then install and enable it in the target CICS environment.
-This process consists of several stages which are combined together as a simple atomic action.
+This process consists of several stages which are combined together as a simple action.
 Advanced users may prefer to issue the sub-commands individually, perhaps adding customised site-specific automation, rather than using the `push` action.

 <a name="push_req"></a>
 ### Requirements for using push